Dairy Promotion Grant for Farmers

 Who is Eligible:

-Applicants must be associated with the production of cow’s milk as a dairy producer or dairy farm employee located in Vermont, Massachusetts, New Hampshire, and Rhode Island.
+Dairy promotion grants are available to dairy farmers, dairy groups, and individuals working in partnership with a dairy farm (retired farmers, individuals representing nonprofit/educational organizations, etc.).
+Applicants must be associated with the production of cow’s milk and be located in Vermont, Massachusetts, New Hampshire, and Rhode Island.

 These are competitive grants.
 Decisions on grant awards will be made by a committee of New England Dairy staff.
-Applications will be evaluated based on information provided in the application and alignment with identified eligibility requirements.
-There is no guarantee that full funding will be received with your application.
+Applications will be evaluated based on information provided in the application and alignment with identified eligibility requirements (view our evaluation rubric).
+There is no guarantee that full funding will be awarded.

 Grant reporting:

-Grant recipients are required to submit a grant report by January 15, 2024, to remain eligible in the next calendar year.
-The report will include a brief description of your project, its impact, and photo(s).
-New England Dairy reserves the right to share a photo and a brief summary of your project on our website and social media.
+Projects must be completed by December 31, 2024.
+Grant recipients are required to submit a grant report by January 30, 2025, to remain eligible in the next calendar year.
+The report will include a brief description of your project, its impact, and photos.
+New England Dairy reserves the right to share photos and a summary of your project on our website and social media.

 Application requirements and timeline: